alternyxx/tttoneliner/README.md

 $$\text{B is also such that}$$
 $$n(E) > 0 \text{ and } n(X) = n(O) \text{ if its player 1's turn or}$$
 $$n(E) > 0 \text{ and } n(X) = n(O)+1 \text{ if its player 2's turn}$$

+This is important to establish in case anyone wants to find a better function than I have.
+Read below for more info.
 ## Function
 <p align="center">
     <img